US proposes January start for Trump election trial | Politics

 US proposes January start for Trump election trial

-U.S. Special Counsel Jack Smith's office said in Thursday's court filing that it believes it will take about four to six weeks to put forward the bulk of their case against Trump at trial.
-Trump last week pleaded not guilty to charges over the alleged election conspiracy.

-U.S. prosecutors on Thursday asked a federal judge to begin former President Donald Trump's trial on charges of trying to overturn the 2020 election on Jan.
+U.S. prosecutors on Thursday asked a federal judge to begin former President Donald Trump's trial on charges of trying to overturn his 2020 election loss to Democrat Joe Biden on Jan.
 2, 2024.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)